openjdk/jdk/doc/building.md

 `com.apple.security.get-task-allow` to each binary.
 This entitlement is required to be able to dump core files from a process.
 Note that adding this entitlement makes the build invalid for notarization, so it is only added when signing in `debug` mode.
-To explicitly enable this kind of adhoc signing, use configure parameter `--with-macosx-codesign=debug`.
+To explicitly enable this kind of ad hoc signing, use configure parameter `--with-macosx-codesign=debug`.
 It will be enabled by default in most cases.